© Ennis Physiotherapy Clinic, 3A Barrack Close, Barrack Street, Ennis, Co. Clare V95 X437 Tel: (065) 6840757

 2-3 months, Schedule high, load and medium load days

-The PDF file below is a scholarly paper assessing the the relative benefits of differing loading programmes for rehab of achilles and patellar tendonpathy in the lower limbs.
+The PDF file below is a scholarly paper assessing the the relative benefits of differing loading programmes for rehab of Achilles and patellar tendonopathy in the lower limbs.

 Seek coaching advice on